La Toya Jackson: Gordon v. Gordon

+Relationship with Jeffré Phillips

-In early December 2013, USWeekly and others reported that Jackson had married her business partner Jeffré Phillips in Los Angeles on December 6, 2013.
+In early December 2013, Us Weekly and others reported that Jackson had married her business partner Jeffré Phillips in Los Angeles on December 6, 2013.
 Entertainment media outlet TMZ reported that La Toya and Jeffre stated that they have not married, which they reaffirmed in an appearance on Oprah: Where Are They Now?.
 The confusion appeared to result from Phillips proposing to Jackson publicly in a recently aired episode of Jackson's reality series Life with La Toya.
-Phillips' decision to propose to La Toya purportedly was prompted by their friend Brenda Harvey Richie, who had noted that they had been best friends for 15 years, after Phillips became La Toya's business partner; per Jackson, Phillips' proposal was made with the blessing of La Toya's father.
+Phillips' decision to propose to La Toya purportedly was prompted by their friend Brenda Harvey Richie, who had noted that they had been best friends for 15 years, after Phillips became La Toya's business partner; Phillips' proposal was made with the blessing of La Toya's father.
 As of February 2015, Jackson and Phillips had annulled their engagement.